mfclabber/russian-food-recognition/README.md

 ## Overview

-The Russian Food Recognition project leverages the Faster R-CNN model to detect and classify different types of Russian food in images.
+The Russian Food Recognition project leverages the Faster R-CNN and SSD models to detect and classify different types of Russian food in images.
 Faster R-CNN is a state-of-the-art object detection model that provides high accuracy and speed, making it suitable for real-time food recognition applications.

 <p align="center">
   <img src=./assets/sample_7.png/>